-When the sun did appear we made the most of it and even managed two barbecues during our four day stay.
+When the sun did appear we made the most of it and out came the barbecue.

 There is so much to see and do in Loch Lomond it felt like we barely touched the surface.
-With a longer stay we would have liked to have gone up to Inveraray or Oban.
+With a longer stay we would have gone to Inveraray or Oban.
 I am also desperate to visit the famous Loch Fyne restaurant.

-If you’re not a fan of the outdoors I’m not sure Loch Lomond would be the place for you; although soaking up the lovely scenery from a comfort of one of the many fabulous restaurants or cafes would not be a bad holiday.
+If you don’t like the outdoors Loch Lomond may not be for you, however there is the option to soaking up the lovely scenery from a comfort of one of the many fabulous restaurants or cafes.
 Those with smaller children would love the boat rides and beaches the Loch has to offer.